Experiencing Snow In Sedona

 Snow covered boulders surround A pool along Oak Creek in upper Oak Creek Canyon.

 Very early morning and snowy view of a forest service building at the entrance of the parking lot at the Call Of The Canyon recreation area in Oak Creek Canyon.
+This was about 6am and the trailhead and parking lot does not officially open until 8am in the winter season.
 Those are my footprints.

 Previous